julianmedwards/containerized-trello/README.md

 Make and commit changes as normal in each submodule's folder, they act as a normal git repo there.
 Once you've commited your changes in a submodule **you must add and commit the changes again in the parent directory**.

-When pulling changes use `git pull --recurse-submodules` to pull submodules changes.
+Use `git pull --recurse-submodules` in the main directory or you won't get any changes to the submodules.
 You can also pull the submodules individually.

 ## How to host